Serotonergic Psychedelic Mechanism

 Doctor Consulting Patient

-Reunion’s lead product candidate, RE104, is a proprietary, potential best-in-class, patented prodrug of 4-OH-DiPT designed to deliver a short psychedelic experience compared to longer experience duration psychedelics like psilocybin or LSD.
+Reunion’s lead product candidate, luvesilocin, is a proprietary, potential best-in-class, patented prodrug of 4-OH-DiPT designed to deliver a short psychedelic experience compared to longer experience duration psychedelics like psilocybin or LSD.

-In the RECONNECT Phase 2 clinical trial in adult female patients with moderate-to-severe PPD, RE104 demonstrated a robust decrease in depression symptoms and was generally well-tolerated, consistent with previously reported Phase 1 safety data with RE104 and other psychedelic agents.
-Additionally, patients in RECONNECT reached discharge readiness rapidly, consistent with RE104’s differentiated pharmacology.
-Reunion expects to initiate a pivotal Phase 3 clinical trial of RE104 in PPD patients in 2026, following alignment with the U.S. Food and Drug Administration (FDA) on its future development pathway to a New Drug Application (NDA) for regulatory approval in the United States.
+In the RECONNECT Phase 2 clinical trial in adult female patients with moderate-to-severe PPD, luvesilocin demonstrated a robust decrease in depression symptoms and was generally well-tolerated, consistent with previously reported Phase 1 safety data with luvesilocin and other psychedelic agents.
+Additionally, patients in RECONNECT reached discharge readiness rapidly, consistent with luvesilocin’s differentiated pharmacology.
+Based on these data, the FDA granted luvesilocin BTD for PPD.
+Reunion has aligned with the FDA on a registrational path in PPD, and plans to advance luvesilocin into a single pivotal Phase 3 clinical trial in 2026.

-In tandem with announcing topline results from RECONNECT, Reunion also shared preliminary data from its Phase 1 clinical lactation study, an open-label, single dose study evaluating the concentration of RE104 and its major metabolites in breast milk and plasma of healthy lactating women.
-While final data from the study will be reviewed by the FDA, preliminary results from the study suggest that mothers who wish to return to breastfeeding following RE104 treatment may be able to do so with limited interruption.
+In tandem with announcing topline results from RECONNECT, Reunion also shared preliminary data from its Phase 1 clinical lactation study, an open-label, single dose study evaluating the concentration of luvesilocin and its major metabolites in breast milk and plasma of healthy lactating women.
+Results from the study suggest that mothers who wish to return to breastfeeding following luvesilocin treatment may be able to do so with limited interruption and FDA feedback supports the enrollment of women who are actively breastfeeding into Reunion’s planned Phase 3 trial.

-Reunion also plans on evaluating RE104 in the REKINDLE Phase 2 clinical trial, a randomized, double-blind, parallel-group, dose-controlled study in AjD in cancer and other medical illnesses.
-Initiation of the study is expected in the third quarter of 2025.
+In addition, Reunion is evaluating luvesilocin in the REKINDLE Phase 2 clinical trial, a randomized, double-blind, parallel-group, dose-controlled study in AjD in cancer and other medical illnesses.

 RE200s